 The Simplest Donor Retention Tip of All Time

 Donor retention is an important topic for nonprofits for one very simple reason; it costs a lot more money to acquire a new donor than it does to retain an existing one.
 Despite this well-known fact, nonprofits of all sizes continue to struggle mightily on the retention front.
-By some accounts a full 70% of first-time givers don’t make a follow up gift in the second year.
+By some accounts a full 70 percent of first-time givers don’t make a follow up gift in the second year.

 This high attrition rate leads to a rather vicious cycle.
 As the organization continues to churn out large numbers of one-time donors, it pours more and more money into acquiring new ones to make up for the losses.
 Because of the higher cost of acquiring these new donors, this approach leads to inefficiency in the overall fundraising operation, and ultimately, less money for the mission.